 Another vessel often used is the affordable and versatile mason or canning jar.
-These jars can be found easily at hardware stores and big box stores alike; and quite inexpensively.
-The only problem is that it can be difficult to mimic the submerging abilities of the weighted crock lids.
+These jars can be found easily at hardware stores and big box stores alike, and quite inexpensively.
+While these glass jars are great for fermenting, it can be tricky to keep the vegetables submerged under the brine.

-First, use a fermenting vessel with a wide enough mouth to allow you to insert a weight into it and get the weight out easily.
+Use a fermenting vessel with a mouth wide enough to allow a weight to be inserted easily.
 With a convenient opening, you can choose a variety of methods of submerging or weighting the vegetables inside the vessel.

-A cabbage leaf or other large firm piece of vegetable.
-Tuck a cabbage leaf over the top of your cut-up vegetables.
+- A cabbage leaf or other large firm piece of vegetable.
+Tuck a cabbage leaf over the top of the prepared vegetables.
 Often this leaf alone will be enough to keep the vegetables in place under the brine.
 Another option is to make thin wide strips from zucchini or carrot and place these over the vegetables as a mat.